BBVA/kapow/docs/source/tutorial/tutorial05.rst

 **Senior**

   Bear with me, it gets better.
-You can add variables to the :any:`JSON` and :program:`jq` will escape them for you.
+You can add variables to the `JSON` and :program:`jq` will escape them for you.

   .. code-block:: console